jwuphysics/jwuphysics.github.io/_posts/2025-04-26-lowering-the-barrier-for-writing.md

 Soft logic sounds like a job for a large language model (LLM)!
 I will be using the Gemma 3 27B model with 4-bit Quantization-Aware Training (download on Ollama [here](https://ollama.com/library/gemma3:27b-it-qat)), which can fit into ~20 GB of memory and run in under 10 seconds on a GPU.[^1]

-"So I used the simple [`llm`](https://llm.datasette.io/en/stable/) CLI tool to suggest a short title, generate relevant tags, and populate the rest of the boilerplate.
+So I used [Simon Willison](https://simonwillison.net/)'s [`llm`](https://llm.datasette.io/en/stable/) CLI tool to suggest a short title, generate relevant tags, and populate the rest of the boilerplate.

 Again, this is just meant to get things started.
 It's okay if the LLM makes mistakes![^2] I'll still give the front matter a glance, and probably change a few of the tags.
 In fact, while writing this post, I decided to change the full title that *I* originally specified!